jeffsanicola/vault-policy-guide/README.md

 ### Capabilities

-Capabilities are a superset of CRUD operations:
+[Capabilities](https://developer.hashicorp.com/vault/docs/concepts/policies#capabilities) are a superset of CRUD operations:

 - `create` - allows the creation of a resource that doesn't currently exist
 - `read` - allows reading or listing of a particular resource or collection of resources
 - `update` - allows the updating of an already existing resource
 - `delete` - allows the removal of resource
 - `list` - allows for listing the content of a folder
+- `patch` - allows for partial updates to a given endpoint
 - `deny` - disallows access to the endpoint or folder - **avoid using this unless absolutely required**
 - `sudo` - allows for elevating privilege for specific commands (only required in a small subset of endpoints) - As a general rule, eliminate the use of `sudo` in your user policies unless absolutely required.